European Grand Prix: Jerez (Cancelled 1992 race, 1994, 1997)

-Nürburgring
+Nürburgring GP-Strecke (1984, 1995-1996, 1999-2007)

-Brands Hatch was unable to host the European Grand Prix in 1984, so the European GP went to a redesigned and shorter Nürburgring circuit in 1984.
+Brands Hatch was unable to host the European Grand Prix in 1984 due to the Kent Circuit being obligated to host the British Grand Prix that year, so the European GP went to a redesigned and shorter Nürburgring circuit in 1984.
 It was a far cry from the 23 kilometre Nürburgring that most were used to seeing, and was initially unpopular during Formula One's return.

 The race returned to Nürburgring in 1995, which was now popular again with drivers.
 But after complaints that no other countries were to get the race, the Nürburgring race was renamed the Luxembourg Grand Prix.
 Jerez got the race back in 1997 as a replacement for the Portuguese Grand Prix.

-In 1998, the European Grand Prix was dropped from the schedule, but returned in 1999 when the race at Nürburgring re-adopted the European Grand Prix name.
+In 1998, the European Grand Prix was dropped from the schedule with Jerez dropping off the schedule and the Nürburgring race retaining the Luxembourg Grand Prix moniker for that year, but returned in 1999 when the race at Nürburgring re-adopted the European Grand Prix name.

 The 1999 race saw torrential rain conditions which caused numerous retirements, presenting Johnny Herbert with the opportunity to take Stewart Grand Prix's first and only victory in its final season before being sold to Ford.